Bachelor of Biomedicine Majors

 Depth within a particular biomedical science discipline is achieved by completing 50 points (4 subjects) in a major at 3rd year level.
-Thirteen majors are available within the Bachelor of Biomedicine.
+Fourteen majors are available within the Bachelor of Biomedicine.

 Biochemistry & Molecular Biology

 Study the structure and function of components of living cells, to understand the biological processes that enable all living things to survive and thrive.

 Biomedical engineering is the fastest growing, most exciting, and most challenging area in engineering today.
 It operates at the intersection between new technologies and understandings of how biological systems work, making it both an exciting and challenging discipline.